-Be warned…..it’s very long, but for those who are interested, it has lots of great info.
+Be warned!
+It’s very long, but for those who are interested, you’ll find a lot of great food for thought.

 It took me several years of reading what other unschoolers had to say but it really wasn’t until I saw my daughter actually manipulating numbers without being specifically shown how that I understood how unschooling could work with math.

 The problem with school math, and as far as I’ve seen all math curriculums, is they start kids off immediately with the abstract.
 A child may be able to see they have one brother and one sister and therefore have two siblings, or one gray cat and one yellow cat to make two cats, but put 1+1 on paper it becomes incredibly abstract.

 Why would anyone want to add 73+48?
 The process is meaningless.
 The answer is meaningless.
 It has no context.